shaynemeyer/next-northwind-starter/workshop/MASTER-CHECKLIST.md

    export ANTHROPIC_API_KEY='your-key-here'

 8. Test Claude Code:
-   claude-code "Explain the structure of this Next.js application"
+   "Explain the structure of this Next.js application"

 If you have any issues, check docs/SETUP.md or post in [channel].